aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/1-match/README.md

 	y > 10 && x < 10   -> "y greater and x less than 10!";
 }
 ```

+> Even in this case, **only one** variable has to appear right after the match keyword.

 Since `match` is... you guessed it: an expression, you can assign it directly to a function, and that will create a very practical lookup table: